 Et voilà!
 Composite builds are a nice feature that enables some use cases like:

 - Fixing a bug in producer that’s affecting consumer.
 An iterative approach may be needed to make the final fix.
-In a traditional approach you may need to make multiple intermediate releases for producer until the fix can be verified in consumer. composite builds shortens the time it takes to iterate and also reduces the risk of outdated snapshot dependencies on a repository.
+In a traditional approach you may need to make multiple intermediate releases for producer until the fix can be verified in consumer.
+Composite builds shortens the time it takes to iterate and also reduces the risk of outdated snapshot dependencies in a repository.